 - the financial institution was federally insured and chartered.

 Bank fraud is classified as a white collar crime.
-Perpetrators commonly used a variety of schemes to defraud banking institutions; therefore, bank fraud charges are often combined with other allegations.
+Perpetrators commonly used a variety of schemes to defraud banking institutions; therefore, bank fraud charges in Broward County are often combined with other allegations.

 The term “credit card fraud” generally refers to any crime that involves deceptive and unauthorized use of a credit card to complete a financial transaction.
 Credit card scams take place in many different forms, the most popular of which being the purchase and sale of stolen account information.
 Credit cards are also commonly counterfeited along with using stolen account information to make purchases.
 Individuals who are accused of committing credit card fraud may be charged under state and federal law.
 Due to the large amount of credit card fraud cases reported each year, Florida has increased penalties for credit card-related offenses.